How To Edit And Delete WordPress Posts – Part 1

 Post Date Column

-The ‘Date’ column shows the dates for each post as follows:
+The Date column shows the dates for each post as follows:

-In addition to listing posts using the default ‘List’ view, you can also display your posts with ‘Excerpt’ view …
+In addition to listing posts using the default ‘List’ view, the Table of Posts can also display your posts in ‘Excerpt’ view.

-Posts Table – Screen Options
+WordPress Table of Posts – Screen Options

 Options are divided into the following sections